MicrosoftDocs/AdaptiveCards/AdaptiveCards/display/ImplementingRenderer.md

 1. A renderer **MUST** ignore unknown elements, and continue rendering the rest of the payload

 > MATT TODO
-> * Author final v1.0 json-schema and update docs, including separation/spacing model, `extensions`
+> * Author final v1.0 json-schema and update docs, including separation/spacing model, `extensions`, id property
 > * 1 BREAKING CHANGE on the table is `backgroundImage` property moves into an `images` object.

 ### Spacing